Employee Benefits Awards: closer look at nominees

 The largest of BT’s employee share schemes is the Sharesave, which, like Asda's Sharesave, allows employees to save on a monthly basis with the chance to exercise options and buy shares in the future.
 Employees share options are exercisable after a three or five-year savings contract.

 BT’s Employee Share Investment Plan (ESIP) came into operation in 2001 and gives employees in the UK the chance to purchase shares on a monthly basis out of their pre-tax salary up to a maximum of £125 per month.
-They also provide an Incentive Share Plan (ISP) and Retention Share Plan (RSP) whereby company shares are acquired by an employee share ownership trust and are conditionally awarded to participants.
-For further details of their schemes and to view records of the share allocations they have made to date, you can review their employee share scheme report.
+They also provide an Share Incentive Plan (SIP) and Retention Share Plan (RSP) whereby company shares are acquired by an employee share ownership trust and are conditionally awarded to participants.

 Voted the world’s third most in-demand employer by LinkedIn in 2013, Unilever are the giants behind brands such as Dove, Hellmann’s, Bertolli and Vaseline, to name but a few.